| |

 Admission | 30 MXN (less than 2 USD)

-Opening Hours | Every day from 8:00-17:30
+Opening Hours | Every day from 9:00 AM to 5 PM

-6| Explore Authenticity At Mercado Municipal
+6| Explore Authenticity at Mercado Municipal

-To experience true and authentic Mexican culture take a glimpse inside the local’s way of living at one of the best places to visit Mercado Municipal.
+To experience true and authentic Mexican culture, take a glimpse inside the locals’ way of living at one of the best places to visit, Mercado Municipal.

 Many locals come here to shop and buy local produce, spices, meats, beans, sauces, clothing, and fresh flowers.
 Take your pick and buy some of the delicious treats for yourself at this Valladolid must-see.